Our Community Charter

 - Six pop up stalls at shopping centres and events throughout the region

-- Ongoing displays at 10 locations which help to keep local communities informed as the proposal progresses
+- Displays at 10 locations which helped to keep local communities informed as the proposal progressed

 - Responding to phone calls and email questions about the proposal

 - NSW Office of Environment and Heritage briefings

 - NSW Department of Planning and Environment briefings

 - Commonwealth Department of Environment and Energy briefings

 - Briefings with Local and State Government representatives.